D2D-Based Grouped Random Access to Mitigate Mobile Access Congestion in 5G Sensor Networks: mMTC RAN Congestion Control: State-of-the-Art

 \section{mMTC RAN Congestion Control: State-of-the-Art}

 A number of approaches have been explored and designed to properly control RAN congestions in mobile networks, as they might severely impair the overall network efficiency.
 Surveys with a deep comparative study on these approaches have been conducted in~\cite{hasan2013random,ali2017lte}.
-We have analyzed and briefly summarized in the following the main findings highlighting the differences with our novel approach. \begin{itemize} \item \textbf{Access Class Barring (ACB)}: ACB check is performed to accept or reject every sensor device.
-Upon a rejection, the device waits for a given timeout before re-attempting.
-Admission probability and timeout length depend on the access class of the device.
-However, advanced methods for ACB have been suggested to improve such a solution. \item \textbf{Prioritized RA}: Applications and Random Access Channels (RACHs) are divided into different classes in order to optimize the RACH resource allocation with respect to required Quality-of-Service (QoS). \item \textbf{MTC-Specified Backoff}: A backoff mechanism is implemented to prevent a user equipment (UE) from colliding with other contending UEs. \item \textbf{RACH Resource Separation}: RACH resources are optimally assigned beforehand to HTC and MTC applications. \item \textbf{Dynamic RACH Allocation}: A RACH resource allocation is dynamically performed at base station (BS) based on instantaneous congestion levels. \item \textbf{Pull-Based RA}: Base stations pro-actively grant sensor devices to access without waiting for sensor RA requests.
+We have analyzed and briefly summarized in the following the main findings that allow us to highlight the differences against our novel approach. \begin{itemize} \item \textbf{Access Class Barring (ACB)}: ACB check is performed to accept/reject every sensor device.
+Upon rejection, the device waits for a given timeout before re-attempting.
+Admission probability and timeout length depend on the access class of device.
+However, advanced methods have been suggested to improve such a solution. \item \textbf{Prioritized RA}: Applications and Random Access Channels (RACHs) are divided into different classes to optimize the RACH resource allocation w.r.t. required Quality-of-Service (QoS). \item \textbf{MTC-Specified Backoff}: A backoff mechanism is implemented to prevent a user equipment (UE) from colliding with other contending UEs. \item \textbf{RACH Resource Separation}: RACH resources are optimally assigned beforehand to HTC/MTC applications. \item \textbf{Dynamic RACH Allocation}: A RACH resource allocation is dynamically performed at base station (BS) based on instantaneous congestion levels. \item \textbf{Pull-Based RA}: Base stations proactively grant sensor devices to access without waiting for RA requests.
 This solution comprises different schemes: $i$) Pull-Based Individual Paging, $ii$) Pull-Based Group Paging and $iii$) Pull-Based Group Access. \item \textbf{Self-Optimization Overload Control RA}: A combination of RACH resource separation, dynamic RACH allocation and ACB is realized. \item \textbf{Code-Expanded RA}: A preamble set is issued instead of a single preamble for any RA request. \item \textbf{Spatial-Grouping}: Spatial diversity is introduced to reduce collisions and increase the RA preamble reuse. \item \textbf{Guaranteed RA}: RA load is estimated during the RA procedure to boost the control scheme optimization. \item \textbf{Non-Aloha-Based RA}: Multiple-access is combined with resource allocation based on analog fountain code. \end{itemize}